sourcegraph/handbook/content/product/product_management/index.md

 Weekly (by Friday 19:00 UTC):

 - The [OKR slide deck](https://docs.google.com/presentation/d/1DgY3k684Jn3diCe4GPPcrGt9iaD9-vyndiiJwEoELyE/edit?usp=sharing) which contains an easy to read version of the information in the tracker.
-This document contains only OKRs at the product/engineering level, not individual org OKRs.
+This document contains only OKRs at the product/engineering level, not individual org OKRs, and is updated by Product Directors (based on the updates provided by product teams).

 Monthly: